 Young Athletes Program

 Special Olympics Illinois has an exciting program for youth called Young Athletes.
-Basically, the Young Athletes program is an innovative sports play program for children ages 2-7 with intellectual disabilities and their peers, designed to introduce them into the world of sports.
+The Young Athletes program is an innovative sports play program for children ages 2-7 with intellectual disabilities and their peers, designed to introduce them into the world of sports.
 This program will prove enormously beneficial on multiple levels for your child.
 First and foremost, these activities will help the children improve physically, cognitively and socially.
 It will also serve as an introduction to the world of Special Olympics while showing resources and support available within Special Olympics Illinois.

-The Young Athletes program is designed to address various specific levels of play, including physical activities focused on developing fundamental motor tracking and eye-hand coordination.
+The Young Athletes program is designed to address various levels of play, including physical activities focused on developing fundamental motor tracking and eye-hand coordination.
 Higher Levels concentrate on the application of these physical activities through a sports skills activity program and developing skills consistent with Special Olympics sports play and specific Special Olympics traditional sports.

 The activities consist of: